Release Notes

 -

-History view for searching and viewing the state of DirX Identity entries in the past, comparing their state between different points in time and checking the state of related entries.
-Also audit events relating to the history entry are visualized in the History view.
+History page for searching and viewing the state of DirX Identity entries in the past, comparing their state between different points in time and checking the state of related entries.
+Also audit events relating to the history entry are visualized in the History page.

 -

-Configurable report templates in the Dashboard, Audit analysis and History views for exporting selected audit data to file format.
+Configurable report templates in the Dashboard, Audit analysis and History pages for exporting selected audit data to file format.

 -

-Management of public and private dashboard components on all attributes and over a time period.
+Management of public and private dashboards on all attributes and over a time period.

 -